Migrate from Vercel to Self-Hosted

 2. Temps shows the DNS records to add (A record or CNAME)

-3. Update your DNS registrar — propagation typically takes 1–5 minutes with a low TTL
+3. Update your DNS registrar — propagation takes 1–5 minutes when your TTL is 60 seconds or less

 4. Temps automatically provisions a TLS certificate via Let's Encrypt